 Implementing HR policies continues when you establish measures for every policy.
 High management is required to ensure guidelines are followed.
 This vice will also help you develop new policies and amendments to existing ones, following keen observation.

-HR should continuously monitor what’s happening around the organization and report to the relevant body.
+HR should continuously monitor what’s happening around the organisation and report to the relevant body.
 Further training in the department guarantees better management and company success.

 Examples of HR Policies